kirilcvetkov92/Instagram-Crawler/README.md

 # Instagram-Crawler
-This project we cover several segments of data collection on Instagram and their presentation
+This project we cover several segments of data collection from Instagram

-* Python script solution that captures/crawls data from Instagram.
+* Python script solution that is crawling the data.
 * Inserting the collected Instagram profile information in the database.
-* View and filter the data on a simple WEB site in Django Framework.
+* Viewing and filtering the data on a simple WEB site using Django Framework.
 * Practical application

 ## INSTALLATION REQUIREMENTS